Pennsylvania Route 29: Montgomery County

 Upon crossing the Schuylkill River, PA 29 enters Upper Providence Township in Montgomery County and heads northeast as Phoenixville-Collegeville Road, crossing the Schuylkill River Trail, which splits to the east, and heading into Mont Clare.
 The road runs past a mix of homes and businesses, passing under an abandoned railroad line.
 The route continues through residential areas before heading into a mix of fields and woods with some homes.
-PA 29 passes southeast of a golf course and becomes South Collegeville Road, heading near business parks and widening to four lanes.
+PA 29 passes a golf course and residential developments as it becomes South Collegeville Road, heading near business parks and widening to four lanes.
 The road becomes a divided highway and comes to an interchange with the US 422 freeway.
 Past this interchange, the route becomes a six-lane divided highway and runs between the Providence Town Center shopping center to the northwest and office parks to the southeast.
 PA 29 narrows to a two-lane undivided road and passes to the southeast of residential development, heading through Yerkes.
 The road runs through wooded areas before it heads near businesses and enters Collegeville, where it gains a second northbound lane and becomes 2nd Avenue.
 The route curves east and crosses the Perkiomen Trail before heading past a shopping center to the north and homes to the south.
 The road narrows to two lanes and turns north, heading past more businesses and widening to a four-lane divided highway as it comes to an intersection with East Main Street.
 Here, PA 29 crosses East Main Street and curves northeast before it heads north along two-lane undivided 1st Avenue, running along the west bank of the Perkiomen Creek.
 The road runs near some commercial development before it continues through wooded areas between the Perkiomen Trail to the west and the creek to the east, crossing the trail again.

 The route leaves Collegeville for Perkiomen Township and becomes Gravel Pike, running through wooded areas with some residential development to the west of the Perkiomen Trail and the Perkiomen Creek.
 In Rahns, PA 29 comes to an intersection with PA 113.
 Past this junction, the road runs through more woodland with some residential and commercial development west of the creek, passing east of Perkiomen Valley High School and heading through Graterford.
 The route continues north alongside Perkiomen Creek and bends northwest, coming to an intersection with PA 73.
 At this point, PA 29 begins a concurrency with PA 73 and the two routes head into Schwenskville on Main Street, heading past homes and businesses and curving to the north.
 Farther north, the road becomes the border between Schwenksville to the west and Lower Frederick Township to the east, running between wooded neighborhoods to the west and the Perkiomen Creek and Perkiomen Trail to the east.
 The two routes cross Swamp Creek to fully enter Lower Frederick Township and become Gravel Pike, running through wooded areas with some homes.
 In Zieglerville, PA 73 splits from PA 29 at a roundabout by heading west.